 Take 1-2 ladles of bhaji in a plate.
 Add a dollop of butter.
 Sprinkle some chopped onions and cilantro on the top.
-Sprinkle some lemon juice on the top if you like a tangier taste.
+Sprinkle some lime juice on the top if you like a tangier taste.
 Serve with two buttered pav's on the side.

 Some Common Questions about Pav Bhaji

 Does the cooking time change if I double the quantity?

 The cooking time will remain the same even if you double the recipe.
 The instant pot will just take longer to come to pressure.

 Which immersion blender can I use?
 Can I use a potato masher?